janramm87/metrics-zabbix/README.md

 ### Zabbix configuration: ###
 * create a host called macbook-jramm
 * create an item with the following configuration:
-  * test.test (metricname.metrickey)
+  * test.test (metricname.metric-key)
   * Zabbix agent (active)

 #### MetricKeys ####
-The supported metric keys depends on the metric type
+The supported metric-keys depends on the metric type

 ##### Counter #####
-any metrickey specified will return the current count
+any metric-key specified will return the current count

 ##### Gauge #####
-any metrickey specified will return the current count
+any metric-key specified will return the current count

 ##### Histogram #####
-supported metrickeys:
+supported metric-keys:

     MAX,
     MIN,